HomeArticlesThe Psychology of Paying Off Debt: Why It Feels Hard

 The Psychology of Paying Off Debt: Why It Feels Hard

-The psychology of paying off debt explained: 73% of Americans feel anxiety about debt daily, yet behavior — not income — determines who escapes.
+The psychology of paying off debt explained: many Americans feel daily anxiety about debt, yet behavior — not income alone — often determines who escapes.
 Here is exactly what stops people and how to override it.

 Size: